 Kingdom Bike’s The Void – The Importance of Field Testing

-In 2020, Kingdom Bike committed to lowering their carbon front by embracing additive manufacturing.
+In 2020, Kingdom Bike committed to lowering their carbon footprint by embracing additive manufacturing

 They hope to make a greener name for themselves by lowering the need for imports, replacements, and extra tools that are often necessary in traditional manufacturing.

 In January 2021, Kingdom announced their intentions to begin prototyping new 3D printed bike frames made from titanium, which they have named The Kingdom Void.

 The Void was made with the idea of reducing the wasted material that often comes as a result of traditional or CNC machining to create a working bike model ready for cycling.

 It’s worth keeping in mind that safety and reliability are still of utmost importance, so exciting as breakthroughs and technological developments in 3D printed bikes are, they are nothing if not safe for the rider.
 Because of this, many innovators are hesitant to release their products without rigorous testing, and Kingdom is no different.

 Their testing process is made simple on their website, which states ‘We will ride and ride and ride until the wheels fall off.’

 Kingdom is cutting no corners in their use of additive manufacturing to make their 3D printed bike frames, but safety is always going to come first.
 This can be easily seen in their constant and rigorous testing.